Evaluating Agent Performance: Metrics for Reliability & Accuracy

 Human review area Question Score type

-Usefulness Did the agent actually help complete the task?
+Usefulness Did the bot actually fix the problem?
 1 to 5 rating.

-Completeness Did it cover all required parts?
+Completeness Did it skip half the request?
 Pass, partial, fail.

-Trust Would a reviewer approve this agent’s action?
+Trust Would you let this run unattended?
 Approve, revise, reject.

 Building an Agent Evaluation Dataset